aws/aws-step-functions-data-science-sdk-python/CONTRIBUTING.md

   * Note that the coverage test will fail if you only run a single test, so make sure to surround the command with `export IGNORE_COVERAGE=-` and `unset IGNORE_COVERAGE`
   * Example: `export IGNORE_COVERAGE=- ; tox -e py36 -- -s -vv tests/unit/test_sagemaker_steps.py::test_training_step_creation_with_model ; unset IGNORE_COVERAGE`

+#### Running Unit Tests and Debugging in PyCharm
+You can also run the unit tests with the following options:
+* Right click on a test file in the Project tree and select `Run/Debug 'pytest' for ...`
+* Right click on the test definition and select `Run/Debug 'pytest' for ...`
+* Click on the green arrow next to test definition

 ### Running the Integration Tests